-The average world sleeps during the night.
+The average world sleep during the night.
 But they sleep differently.
-A survey taken by the National Sleep Foundation (NSF) in 2013 reveals that Europeans sleep less during the working days in comparison to the time they sleep during holidays.
+A survey taken by the National Sleep Foundation (NSF) in 2013 reveals that Europeans sleep less during working days in comparison to the time they sleep during holidays.
 Their average sleeping hours during the weekdays showed less than seven hours.
 On weekends they reported sleeping an extra 45 minutes, showing a relaxed pattern.

 Europeans in general use lesser sheets for sleep.
 They sleep over a duvet or comforter that can be easily removed and washed.
-This makes for lesser sheets usage during summer.
-The sleep culture in each country draws roots to their behaviour and beliefs.
+This makes for lesser sheet usage during summer.
+The World sleep culture in each country draws roots to their behaviour and beliefs.
 Let’s look at the country-wise practices to know the sleep saga of the world.

 Siesta – as feisty as it sounds, the word is fanciful for a mid-day nap in Spain.
 Not just Spain, but also other countries that are hotter for a major time of the year also follow this as a solution to restore freshness during scorching summers.
-Although afternoon nap might not be recommended for youngsters, the climatic conditions also influence this health condition.
-While in moderate weather, the generic health advice applies, in extreme weathers, these considerations too would be taken for health benefits.
+Although afternoon naps might not be recommended for youngsters, climatic conditions also influence this health condition.
+While in moderate weather, the generic health advice applies, in extreme weather, these considerations too would be taken for health benefits.

-The body free from clothes has a better scope of being loosened up thus keeping the blood circulation active.
+The body free from clothes has a better scope of being loosened up thus keeping blood circulation active.
 Imagine those elastic wears around your waist and body keeping you uptight even during sleep.
 How could that even help relaxation?
 A good night’s sleep must let your body be airy and easy to breathe.
 That is exactly what the British have exemplified.

 The United States of America